Will Chatbots replace Apps? Are Chatbots the new Apps?

 - Intents – Intent in simple terms mean ‘the question behind the question’.
 It is about predicting the “intention” of your customer from the message she sent to your bot and the bot then responds accordingly.
 Deeper the intents understanding, richer will be the conversational experience for the end user.
 Shallow conversational apps will decipher 3-5 top-level intents while Vertical AI chatbots will be able to interpret and predict 50-100 intents that are specific to your business and your product category.
 Remember, in the world of conversational apps and virtual assistants, the most important aspect differentiating one solution from the other is the capability to predict the user’s Intent.
 Go for vertical AI apps that understands your domain ontology deeply and there-by the accuracy and depth of their intents prediction model will be far higher than the commonly available horizontal chatbot apps.

 - Context – This refers to the context in which your customer has sent the message.
 Is she trying to discover products when looking at a category or is she asking a question on the material when looking at a specific product?
 Finer the context, more engaging the conversational experience.

 - Entities – these are domain specific significant terms such as denier, pregnancy suitable, veins and scars, weight, plus size, etc which has a meaning in relation to your business and products.
 Wider the entities more relevant will be the conversational app response capabilities.

-Success or Failure of your Conversational AI experience is fundamentally driven by the data preparedness of your organization and answering the above questions upfront will help you to avoid the same mistakes we witnessed during the Mobile App era.
+Success or Failure of your Conversational AI solution is fundamentally driven by the data preparedness of your organisation and answering the above questions upfront will help you to avoid the same mistakes we witnessed during the Mobile App era.